Distributed Load Testing on AWS Lambda

 IAM permissions

-The AWS profile that the Artillery CLI runs under when you run artillery run
+The AWS profile that the Artillery CLI runs under when you run artillery run-lambda

 will need to be replaced with the id of the AWS account you'll be using.